godspeedsystems/gs-documentation/docs/microservices-framework/authentication/custom-authentication.md

 # Custom Authentication

 ## Introduction
 Custom authentication provides flexibility when not using JWT.
-This approach allows customization of authentication, enabling the use of alternative key forms.
-Developers can implement custom middleware for tasks such as decrypting and parsing the custom form.
+This approach allows customization of authentication, enabling the use of alternative forms.
+Developers can implement custom middleware for tasks such as decrypting and parsing custom keys.
 Additionally, other protocols like OAuth2 offer the ability to connect with authentication providers such as Google and Facebook.

 ## How to setup Custom auth?
+Here is a list of points on how you can do it
-- Currently it can be done by customizing eventsource
+- Currently it can be done by customizing the eventsource.
+For this you can copy paste the closest event source from our plugins repository and paste it in your `eventsources/types` folder as `<eventsource_name>.ts`.
+Then go ahead and modify it as per your need.
 - The custom middleware can be added in either initClient() as global middleware or in subscribeToEvent() as API middleware in the code below
 - Follow the comments added in the code below for customizing auth.